Using the PxPlus SQL ODBC Driver |

 Once a data connection is established, the PxPlus data itself can be accessed from the database using SQL commands.
 SQL (Structured Query Language) is the standard interactive programming language for accessing and manipulating databases.

-See Frequently Asked Questions for answers to some commonly asked questions about the PxPlus SQL ODBC Driver and other PxPlus File IO products
+For answers to some commonly asked questions about the PxPlus SQL ODBC Driver and other PxPlus ODBC products, see Frequently Asked Questions.

 An SQL statement is used to perform various operations on the database.
 The PxPlus SQL ODBC Driver supports four types of SQL statements: